Why go cycling Off-Road?

 The Great Southern Trail - West Limerick

 The Great Southern Trail is a great place to get off road for walking and cycling.
 The trial is approximately 40km long.
-If you are planning a walking, cycling or hiking holiday, or a short break to the Mid Western part of Ireland, why not check out the sections of the trail which have been developed for walking, cycling and hiking.
+If you are planning a holiday, or a short break to the Mid Western part of Ireland, why not check out the sections of the trail which have been developed for walking, cycling and hiking.
 The Great Southern Trail Action Group are a non-profit group working to develop the Limerick to Tralee section of the trail so that everyone can explore this beautiful region in a safe, leisurely way by foot or bicycle.

 Condell Road - Limerick City